wu87988622/ohara/ohara-manager/README.md

 yarn test
 ```

-- Run all tests including **Server** and **Client** unit tests as well as **Client** End-to-End tests.
+- Run all tests including the **Server** and the **Client** unit tests.
 The test reports can be found in `ohara-manager/test-reports/`

-- Note you should run `yarn setup` to ensure that all necessary packages are correctly installed prior to running tests.
+- Note you should run `yarn setup` to ensure that all necessary packages are installed prior to running tests.

 ## Clean